 Reel to Reel Tape – The Ultimate #1

-Herein lies the problem though – how do you hear this?
+Herein lies the problem, though – how do you hear this quality?
 You need a high-quality reel-to-reel tape machine and some extraordinary and very expensive Tape Project tapes, or similar.
-There are very few tape releases available and really, this is almost a dead end unless you can access the tapes.
+There are very few tape releases available, and in reality, this is a dead end unless you can access the tapes.
 So for most people, this is a dead end.

 Vinyl – the Ultimate #2